 If you’ve ever seen a plant with brown, mushy stems and leaves, then you know it was killed by cold temperatures.

 How cold does it have to be to kill flowers?

 The temperature ranges for a survivable frost and a killing freeze only range about 10 degrees Fahrenheit, but it makes a big difference as to whether your flowers will survive.

 Here’s how to know what to expect:

-- Light freeze (frost): 32-29 degrees Fahrenheit: This is the typical frost, and won’t kill your plants if it only lasts a few hours.
+- Light freeze (frost): 32-29 degrees Fahrenheit: This is the typical frost and won’t kill your plants if it only lasts a few hours.

 - Moderate freeze: 28-25 degrees Fahrenheit: This type of freeze will put an end to even your hardy annuals.

-- Severe freeze: 24 degrees or lower Fahrenheit: A severe or hard freeze will kill all annuals and damage many other plants such as perennials or shrubs.
+- Severe freeze: 24 degrees or lower Fahrenheit: A severe or hard freeze will kill all annuals and damage many other plants, such as perennials or shrubs.

 What annuals can withstand frost?

-With the right planning, you can have some of these hardy annuals still blooming in the garden during fall.
+With the proper planning, you can have some of these hardy annuals still blooming in the garden during fall.
 These are also great spring and early summer bloomers, so you can try having fresh plants both in the early spring and the fall.

-Protect them with mulch or row covers and you’ll probably get another month of blooms, depending on where you live and how severe your winter weather is.
+Protect them with mulch or row covers, and you’ll probably get another month of blooms, depending on where you live and how severe your winter weather is.

 - Calendula: A true workhorse, calendulas can even overwinter in milder climates.